How do I apply for an operating licence?

 Read the guidance below before you start your application.

-You can apply for an operating licence through e-Services.
+Apply for an operating licence online

 If you want a representative to apply on your behalf, your lawyer for example, they will need complete the whole application as the registration and application password will only be sent to the email provided by the person who has registered.